What is 5G UW

 What is 5G UW – Overview

-The 5G UW network is the fastest network service offered by Verizon, available to millions of people in the US.
-Compatible Android devices and iPhones can use this 5G UW network service.
+The 5G UW network is Verizon’s fastest network service, available to millions of people in the US.
+Compatible Android and iPhone devices can use this network service.
 If the status bar of iPhones and Android devices displays 5G UW, it indicates the devices are connected to Verizon’s Ultra Wideband network.
 UWB (Ultra Wideband) is a technology unrelated to the 5G network status indicator.

 What Does 5G UW Mean? – Definition

-All the major carriers in the US started rolling out the 5G network as a part of their plan a few years ago.
-There are multiple types of 5G, such as 5G UC, 5G+, and 5G UW.
-It can be confusing sometimes to differentiate between them.
+A few years ago, all the major carriers in the US started rolling out the 5G network as part of their plan.
+There are multiple types of 5G, such as 5G UC, 5G+, and 5G UW, and it can sometimes be confusing to differentiate between them.

 Here is what 5G UW means: The 5G UW network expressly signifies Verizon’s Ultra Wideband 5G network, primarily utilizing the high-band millimeter wave (mmWave) frequencies.
 Verizon has also incorporated mid-band (C-band) frequencies into its 5G offerings.
 In some devices, the 5G UWB sign also denotes Verizon’s 5G UW network.